Which Radiation Types Have No Charge

 Main Subheading: Unveiling Neutral Radiation

 Neutral radiation is significant because it interacts less with matter, allowing it to penetrate more deeply.
 This property makes it invaluable in certain applications, such as medical imaging and cancer treatment.
-However, it also poses unique challenges in terms of shielding and detection.
+That said, it also poses unique challenges in terms of shielding and detection.
 Understanding the characteristics and behavior of neutral radiation is vital for ensuring safety and maximizing its potential benefits.

 Comprehensive Overview: The Realm of Uncharged Radiation